arangodb/arangodb/Documentation/DocuBlocks/Rest/Replication/JSF_get_api_replication_dump.md

 @RESTQUERYPARAM{includeSystem,boolean,optional}
 Include system collections in the result.
 The default value is *true*.

-@RESTQUERYPARAM{failOnUnknown,boolean,optional}
-Produce an error when dumped edges refer to now-unknown collections.

 @RESTQUERYPARAM{ticks,boolean,optional}
 Whether or not to include tick values in the dump.
 The default value is *true*.